sebastianj0nes/readme-generator/README.md

 ## Installation
 Run 'npm install' after cloning the repo
 ## Usage
-Node must be installed on local computer
+Node must be installed on local computer.
+After installing all packages, then run 'node index.js' in the folder directory to create a README.
 ## Contributing
 N/A
 ## Tests